uccser/cs-field-guide/text/en/chapters/computer-vision.md

 {panel end}

 #### The Electromagnetic Spectrum

 In physics light refers to the photons (an elementary particle) propagating through space carrying some energy.
-The energy of the photon can be quantified as the wavelength through which the particle oscillates.
-In these terms the human eye can only see a small fraction of the light around us, hereby it is possible to see in different bands of light using specialised equipment such as thermal cameras, x-ray machines, and many other instruments.
+The energy of the photon can be quantified as the wavelength through which the particle oscillates, on these terms the human eye can only see a small fraction of the light around us as it is only sensitive to light between roughly $780$ nanometers and $390$ nanometers.
+The other wavelengths of light not visible to the human eye can only be seen by using specialised equipment such as thermal cameras, and x-ray machines though only through encoding the image with the visible light we can see.

 The human eye has (in general) 3 types of cone cells that are responsive to different bands of light.
 This is labelled in the spectrum of light (also known as the electromagnetic spectrum) as the visible spectrum.
-Where either side lies the ultraviolet spectrum and infra-red spectrum.
-Most birds and many other animals have cones for ultra violet light.
+Where either side lies the ultraviolet spectrum at smaller wavelengths and infra-red spectrum at bigger wavelength although these are not the only spectrums of light.
+What is really interesting is that other animals such as birds have cones for other spectrums of light such as ultraviolet.

+{comment TODO image of flower in visible light vs flower in ultraviolet}

 {comment TODO image of electromagnetic spectrum with highlight of visible light}

 {comment TODO graph of responsiveness of the eye in the electromagnetic spectrum}

-From this graph we can see that the 3 types of cone cells are reactive to different wavelengths of light by the peaks in the graph.
-This cone cells correlating with the colours; blue, green, and red.
+From this graph we can see that the 3 types of cone cells are reactive to different wavelengths of light where each type of cone cell corresponds to a peaks in the graph.
+We can see that these cones cells could be referred to the red cone cell, green cone cell, and blue cone cell due to their responsiveness at particular wavelengths.
+It is through the combined response of these cone cells that you can see colour.

+{comment compare to monitors or to much information }

+{comment TODO interactive with combining colours }

 ### Digital Cameras